Gregwar/mjlab_cartpole/README.md

 ### Action

-Actions are target velocity for the cart, controlled with $kv = 20$ gain (applied newtons are 20 times cart velocity error).
+Actions is a force for the cart (Newton).

 ## Observation